Eliezer Silver: Biography

 Silver was born in Obeliai, Lithuania, one of two sons of Rabbi Bunim Tzemach (1844–1917) and Malka Silver.
 He had centuries-old rabbinic ancestry.

-He studied in Daugavpils, with Rabbi Yosef Rosen (the "Rogatchover Gaon") and received Semicha from Rabbi Chaim Ozer Grodzinski in 1906.
+He studied in Dvinsk, with Rabbi Yosef Rosen (the "Rogatchover Gaon") and received Semicha from Rabbi Chaim Ozer Grodzinski in 1906.
 He immigrated to the United States with his wife in 1907, to escape the anti-Semitism of Czarist Russia.
 They settled in New York City, where Silver worked as a garment salesman and later sold insurance.

 However, Silver soon accepted a Rabbinical position at Kesher Israel Congregation in Harrisburg, Pennsylvania, which he served from 1907 to 1925.
 His Torah scholarship soon drew him into leading Orthodox circles on the national level.
 In 1912, he was part of a delegation of rabbis that asked President William Howard Taft to void a treaty with Russia because of Russia's persecution of Jews.

 Silver was active in relief efforts in World War I. In 1925 he moved to Springfield, Massachusetts.
 Around 1931, he accepted an invitation to become Rabbi in Cincinnati, Ohio, where he remained until his death.
 While in Cincinnati, he caused much controversy when he established the Vaad Hoir of Cincinnati.
 The most prominent opponent of the Vaad was Rabbi Bezalel Epstein, who "already had his own kashrut supervision and who viewed Rabbi Silver's activities as encroachment."

 Silver was very active in the Union of Orthodox Rabbis of the U.S. and Canada, elected its president in 1929.
 He was also a pivotal founder, organizer, and president of Agudath Israel of America.